Term | Definition |

 Review the Status column for each contractor on the Contractors Recommendations section.
 This provides a clear view of each contractor’s response to the award request.

-If a contractor clicks Accept in the award request form they receive, their status changes to For Review.
+If a contractor clicks Express Interest in the award request form they receive, their status changes to For Review.
 This means the contractor is interested in the job, but they are not automatically awarded the job.
 The coordinator can then choose to either select the awardee or cancel the request.

 Under the Actions column, the coordinator can click Select Awardee to assign the job to that contractor.
 This action designates the contractor as the final awardee.